silviafesta2/silviafesta2.github.io/content/posts/trash-collector-robot.md

 1. **Explore a defined grid**: The environment is partitioned into cells.
 2. **Detect objects**: Classify objects as small (for retrieval), walls, or large obstacles.
 3. **Avoid collisions**: Move in small increments with continuous sensor checks.
-4. **Plan paths**: Greedily select the closest unvisited free cell and navigate there using diagonal, horizontal, and vertical movements.
+4. **Plan paths**: Select the closest unvisited free cell and navigate there using diagonal, horizontal, and vertical movements.

 ---